timestocome/RaspberryPi-Robot/README.md

 SoftwareSetup.txt has links to any software I use along with any instructions needed to set it up

-HardwareSetup.txt will have links and detailed directions as I get things running
+HardwareSetup.txt has links to detailed directions to get hardware running

 PartsList.txt has parts listed as I acquire and add them